castillios/dating-app/README.md

 # Wait, what?
   Yep, this is no ordinary dating app.
 Think of PenPal as an advanced chat bot with:
   - Fun ASCII profile pictures ;-P
-  - Randomly generated bios made love (or not!)
+  - Randomly generated bios made with love (or not!)
   - Conversation point system
   - And more!